stackstrap/stackstrap/README.rst

 StackStrap
 ==========
-StackStrap is a simple command line tool which plays it's role in a larger effort to make developer operations no more complicated than typing **vagrant up**.
-It combines the power of Salt_ and Vagrant_ with templates and a macro driven `community repository of Salt states`_ to get developers on board with the latest linux based dev ops tools in a pinch.
+StackStrap is a simple command line tool which plays a key role in a larger effort to make developer operations no more complicated than typing **vagrant up**.
+The strategy combines the power of Salt_ and Vagrant_ with templates and a macro driven `community repository of Salt states`_ to get developers on board with the latest Linux dev ops tools in a pinch.

 .. image:: https://api.travis-ci.org/freesurface/stackstrap.png?branch=master
            :target: https://travis-ci.org/freesurface/stackstrap